 a creditor or "user of information" refuses to identify the source of the credit information it obtained about you.

-If any of these three types of entities (credit bureau, creditor, or information user) violated your rights under the FCRA, you may be able to sue them in state or federal court for damages.
-For more information, see Remedies for FCRA Violations.
+If any of these three types of entities (credit bureau, creditor, or information user) violated your rights under the FCRA, you might be able to sue them in state or federal court for damages.
+To learn more about your rights and remedies, talk to a lawyer.